eyeamkd/hotlogjs/README.md

 1. Go to hotlog.in and create your package

 2. Copy the API_KEY into your project's .env file

+3. `import * as hot from 'hotlogjs' or const hot = require('hotlogjs')`

 3. `npm i hotlogjs`